Films for Diverse Communities

 Language: Cantonese with English captions

-A film from the perspective of a Chinese girl struggling with mental health.
-Initially she is afraid to speak out fearing the reaction of her family and friends, but after a friend reaches out to her she begins speaking about her mental illness and finds the strength to get help.
+This film is told from the perspective of a Chinese girl struggling with mental health; after a friend reaches out to her, she begins speaking about her mental illness and finds the strength to get help.

 “What Will the People Think?”